Banuba/ve-sdk-react-native/mddocs/integration_guide.md

 ## Add AR effects
 [Banuba Face AR SDK](https://www.banuba.com/facear-sdk/face-filters) product is used on camera and editor screens for applying various AR effects while making video content.

-:exclamation: IMPORTANT
-Add beautification effect to your project.

-1. Android - copy [Beauty](../example/android/app/src/main/assets/bnb-resources/effects/Beauty) effect from example project and paste it to ```assets/bnb-resources/effects``` in your project.
+1. Android - add effects to the project by the path [android/app/src/main/assets/bnb-resources/effects](../example/android/app/src/main/).
-1. iOS - add the effect to resource folder ```bundleEffects```.
-You can drag and drop the [BeautyEffects](../example/ios/bundleEffects/BeautyEffects) from [bundleEffects](../example/ios/bundleEffects) folder from example project to your project's sidebar in Xcode.
-Make sure to select the "Copy items if needed" and "Create folder references" checkboxes.
-When done correctly, the ```bundleEffects``` folder's icon will be blue and the folder itself will be present in Copy bundle resources build phase.
+2. iOS - add the effect to resource folder ```bundleEffects```.
+Make sure to select the "Copy items if needed" and "Create folder references" checkboxes while adding effects to the ```bundleEffects``` folder.

-## Add Color effects
-Color filter previews are images(```.png``` files) used to represent texture.

-:exclamation: IMPORTANT
-Previews files are not part of plugin by default since these resources add extra MBs to your app.

 ### Android
 Preview files are in [drawable-xhdpi](../example/android/app/src/main/res/drawable-xhdpi),